LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 Technically, what I am doing here makes previous failures pass, as I am providing a mechanism to at least stop the infinite yelling, but I've added this solely to not exclude screen reader users from participation and it should be ignored for the purposes of testing.

-In order to toggle this nonsense off, ensure focus is on the Skip Link press <kbd>Alt</kbd> (Windows)  or <kbd>Opt</kbd> (Mac).
+In order to toggle this nonsense off, ensure focus is on the Skip Link press <kbd>Shift</kbd>.
 Honestly, I didn't know the best way to provide an escape hatch, here, but I couldn't just do nothing, as it's obviously horrendous.

 I also added this as the first issue on this page, as now you know how to turn it off and can continue.